inverted-ai/invertedai/examples/carla/README.md

-# InverteAI CARLA simulator integration
+# Inverted AI CARLA simulator integration

+This folder provides a basic example for using Inverted AI NPCs in CARLA.
+The entry script is `carla_demo.py`, while `carla_simulator.py` encapsulates the basic simulation logic for controlling CARLA.

 ## Quick start